JonTDean/SatyrnBook/Readme.md

 ### Frontend To-Do

+NAVBAR:

-- [ ] Refactor the NavBar, it keeps shifting to the right once it hits (sub)1200px width
+- [x] Refactor the NavBar, it keeps shifting to the right once it hits (sub)1200px width

+- [ ] Add a hamburger menu to the NavBar, once it hits a specific measurement, switch the navbar to xs stylization.

+COMPONENTS:

 - [ ] Refactor the forms at '/register' and '/login' they look ugly and the styling should be done